jonathantree/Pewlett-Hackard-Analysis/README.md

 ## Summary
 1. 72,458 are eligible for retirement and their positions will need to be filled.
 A breakdown of the number of positions by title is provided in the subsequent table.

+### Table 6.
+Count of total retiring employee positions that will need to be fillled.

 | count | title              |
 |-------|--------------------|
 | 25916 | Senior Engineer    |